What is Travertine?

 Depending on the finish desired, this process can take 3-5 weeks and three or more steps using different types of grit.

-A polished travertine finish is acquired much the same way as a honed finish.
+Polished travertine finish is acquired much the same way as a honed finish.
 In most cases polished stone has been filled.
-Polished stone has a smooth texture and a gloss or semi-gloss finish that can sometimes be reflective.
+Polished travertine has a smooth texture and a gloss or semi-gloss finish that can sometimes be reflective.

 Saw cut edge travertine has a finish that ranges from smooth to rough based on the quality of the stone, type of stone and type of blade used to cut the stone.
 It is a popular finish for pavers, but can be found in other sizes for use inside and out.